Kundara

-Kundara is a census town in Kerala and is part of the Kollam Metropolitan Area, India.
-Kundara is situated 13 km east of Kollam city, 14 km west of Kottarakkara, and 24 km north of Paravur.
+Kundara is a satellite town in Kerala and is part of the Kollam Metropolitan Area, India.
+Kundara is situated at the eastern end of Kollam city.
 Kundara is significant for its historic involvement in the Indian independence movement.

 Kundara was once the industrial hub of Southern Kerala, which was the home to prominent industrial companies including Kerala Electrical and Allied Engineering Company, The Aluminium Industries Limited, Kundara(commonly known as ALIND), The Kerala Ceramics Limited and the Lakshmi Starch company.
 Many of these companies have closed down or turned into sick industries.
 Kundara is attempting to revive this industrial tradition and glory of bygone era now by developing Technopark Kollam and The Kerala Ceramics Limited.

 Kundara is also famous for backwater fishing since it is located on the shores of Kanjiracode Lake, a branch of Ashtamudi Lake.
 This lake recently received Marine Stewardship council recognition for sustainable fishing.